waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 country name followed by a slash.

  - **Public and Internal Servers**: Geofabrik.de offers two download servers: a public server and an internal server.
 Data files on the public server have partial meta data due to European laws.
-User information is excluded from these files.
+Some user information is excluded from these files.
 The internal server is restricted to openstreetmap.org contributors and can be accessed with an openstreetmap.org account.

  - **Change Files**: Geofabrik.de offers daily change files for all regions they have.
-They are listed under {region-updates} directory entry; where region is your area name.
+They are listed under **{region}-updates** directory entry; where region is your area name.
 This list is sorted for their
-"public server" while it is unsorted for their "internal server", the "state.txt" files are the same in both lists; it much easier to browse the sorted list when needed.
+"public server" while it is unsorted for their "internal server", the "state.txt" files are the same in both lists; it is much easier to browse the sorted list when needed.

 See the [technical page](https://download.geofabrik.de/technical.html) at geofabrik.de for more info.